eworm-de/mpd-notification/README.md

 Usage
 -----

+Nothing special needs to be done when `mpd` is started (or enabled) as user instance:

+    systemctl --user start mpd.service

+It does uphold `mpd-notification.service`, so the service is started automatically.

+If this does does not apply (for exameple because the system service `mpd.service` is started) just start it specifically:

+    systemctl --user start mpd-notification.service

+... and/or enable to make it start automatically after login:

+    systemctl --user enable mpd-notification.service

 Just run `mpd-notification` to run it once.
-A systemd user service can be started and/or enabled with `systemctl --user start mpd-notification` or `systemctl --user enable mpd-notification`.

-`mpd-notification` accepts some arguments:
+It accepts some arguments:

 * *-h*: show help
 * *-H HOST*: connect to *HOST*